wilhelm-murdoch/wilhelm.codes/content/save-money-by-keeping-your-aws-account-clean/index.md

 ---
 params:
   author: Wilhelm Murdoch
 title: Save Money By Keeping Your AWS Account Clean
-summary: Or, I say we nuke the entire account from orbit.
+alternate: Or, I say we nuke the entire account from orbit.
 It’s the only way to be sure.
 draft: false
-date: 06 Oct 2022
+date: 2022-09-06
 tags:
   - aws
   - devops
   - security
+  - cost
-  - cost optimisation
+  - optimisation
 ---
 At my current role, we manage just under 20 AWS accounts.
 Their uses vary from production workloads, to dedicated CI/CD environments, sandboxed areas for our engineers to experiment in, log aggregation, the list goes on.
 Needless to say, we like to isolate our concerns across our AWS org.